inbloom/secure-data-service/README.md

   - `cd {git_root}/build-tools`
   - `mvn clean install`

->Build the main part of the system
+>Build the main part of the system (this will need to use the ldap_in_memory project)
   - `cd {git_root}/sli`
-  - `mvn clean install -DskipTests`
+  - `mvn clean install -DskipTests -Dsli.env=local-ldap-server`

 >Exporting this variable will help with browsing the datastore as well as being required for some of the tests